 Sarah Caffrey first became passionate about process improvement as a paramedic struggling to provide great patient care in a system that was not always supportive.
 Her quest to learn more about how to improve business processes led her to attend a 4-day seminar with W. Edwards Deming.
 Within the next few years Sarah went on to graduate from the Deming Scholars MBA Program at Fordham University where she earned formal education in Dr. Deming’s System of Profound Knowledge as well as experience improving processes at Boeing’s Rocketdyne Division, American Express and the General Electric Corporation.
 After graduating she joined GE where she earned her Six Sigma Master Black Belt certification and progressed through roles of increasing responsibility, culminating in the role of Global Quality Leader for a small division of the company with operations in both the US and Amsterdam.
 While at GE, Sarah identified and led quality improvement projects that produced over $53 million in combined savings for the company.
 She also taught and mentored both LEAN and Six Sigma to employees, built a high performing international team from the ground up, and led improvement teams in a variety of areas including lease/loan originations, large scale IT implementations, distribution, and cash flow.
 After leaving GE in 2007, she successfully launched her own process improvement consulting business where she continued to hone her process improvement skills and help companies realize the full potential of their business processes.
 After assisting a large national ambulance service achieve reductions in days sales outstanding resulting in $52 million in cash carrying cost savings, Sarah was engaged by Children’s Hospital Colorado to improve patient access with the Neurosciences Institute.
 This led to the role of CHCO Quality and Process Improvement Director where she spent 3 years working with the hospital to improve processes.
 Sarah is currently a Process Improvement Director for the UC Health System where she brings her 20 years of process improvement experience and education to assist this Top 10 hospital system realize their continuous improvement goals.2

 Ethan Cumbler is an Internal Medicine and Pediatric trained Hospitalist at the University of Colorado Hospital (UCH).
 He is a pioneer in the study and practice of inter-professional team-based hospital quality improvement.
-He created the Acute Care for the Elderly (ACE) Service at UCH and is the Medical Director for UCH’s Medicine unit.
+He created the Acute Care for the Elderly (ACE) Service at UCH and is the Medical Director for UCH’s ACE unit.
 This serves as a crucible for testing QI methods for reducing iatrogenic events such as falls or hospital acquired infections using teams of professionals across disciplines.
 He spearheaded a series of initiatives reducing treatment time for stroke patients recognized by the American Stroke Association.
 His QI programs for in-hospital stroke and hospital care for the elderly service serve as national models.
 He heads the National Stroke Association’s In-hospital Stroke QI initiative and speaks nationally on how to improve systems of hospital care for stroke patients.
 He also serves as faculty for the UCLA Leadership and Management in Geriatrics course and his invited lectures on improving care for the hospitalized elderly have been presented at the National American College of Physicians and Society of Hospital Medicine conferences.
-Within UCH, he chairs the Geriatric Hospital Leadership Committee and has served in many capacities for the Hospital Medicine Group over the years, including work on patient safety and medical error.
+Within UCH, he chairs the Geriatric Hospital Leadership Committee and has served in many capacities for the Hospital Medicine Division over the years, including work on patient safety and medical error.
 His educational approach to teaching patient safety is published by the Association of American Medical Colleges and has been utilized by academic medical centers around the world.
 Ethan has been a recipient of awards at UCH for excellence in leadership, humanism, education, and quality improvement.
 He received the annual 2012 National Society of Hospital Medicine Award for Team-Based Quality Improvement for his work over 6 years improving response to in-hospital stroke.
 Ethan seeks to bring a collaborative approach to system change such that physicians are partners with other disciplines, and the hospital, to create a culture which fosters continuous quality improvement.

-Jeff Glasheen is a Professor of Medicine at the University of Colorado Denver (UCD) where he is the Associate Dean for Clinical Affairs—Quality and Safety Education, and the Chief Quality Officer for the University of Colorado Hospital.
+Jeff Glasheen is a Professor of Medicine at the University of Colorado Denver (UCD) where he is the Associate Dean for Clinical Affairs—Quality and Safety Education, Chief Quality Officer at UCHealth, as well as University of Colorado Hospital.
 He was an Alpha Omega Alpha graduate of the University of Wisconsin School of Medicine and completed his residency training, including a chief residency year, at the University of Colorado Health Sciences Center.
-He serves as an Assistant Program Director in the Internal Medicine Residency Training Program and has developed the residency’s Hospitalist Training Program, which has offered comprehensive hospitalist training to internal medicine residents since 2004.
+He previously served as Associate Program Director in the Internal Medicine Residency Training Program and has developed the residency’s Hospitalist Training Program, which has offered comprehensive hospitalist training to internal medicine residents since 2004.
 In 2012 he was named the Director of the University of Colorado’s Institute for Healthcare Quality Safety and Efficiency (IHQSE).
 This pioneering program is charged with enhancing the quality and safety of the care provided at the University of Colorado Hospital (UCH) and the Children’s Hospital Colorado (CHCO).
-Jeff is a member of the Society of Hospital Medicine (SHM) Board of Directors and past chair of the SHM Academic and Annual Meeting Committees.
-He is a member of the American Board of Internal Medicine (ABIM) task force charged with overseeing the recognition of Focused Practice in Hospital Medicine (FPHM) board certification for hospitalists.
+Jeff is a member of the Society of Hospital Medicine (SHM), and previously served on the Board of Directors and as past chair of the SHM Academic and Annual Meeting Committees.
+He is the chair of the American Board of Internal Medicine (ABIM) committee charged with overseeing the recognition of Focused Practice in Hospital Medicine (FPHM) board certification for hospitalists.
 He was the course director for the 2010 Academic Hospitalist Leadership Summit and is the director of the Academic Hospitalist Academy, an annual 4-day meeting aimed at developing early academic hospitalists’ career skills.

-Daniel Hyman currently serves as the Chief Quality Officer at Children’s Hospital Colorado.
-He was previously the Chief Children’s Quality Officer and the Chief Medical Officer for Ambulatory Care at New York Presbyterian Hospital.
-Prior to that, he spent 13 years in general pediatric practice in the Philadelphia area and during that time also served as Medical Director for a Physician/Hospital Organization at Children’s Hospital in Philadelphia.
-He received his MD from Albert Einstein College of Medicine, completed a Pediatric residency at The Children’s Hospital of Philadelphia and received a Masters Degree in Medical Management from Tulane University.
-Dr. Hyman has served on numerous national leadership committees including the Child Health Quality Council for NACHRI, the Strategic Policy and Advisory Committee for NICHQ, CHA Quality and Performance Committee and he currently serves on the Steering Committee for the Quality and Safety Leaders Forum for Children’s Hospital Association (formerly CHCA/NACHRI).
+Dr. Daniel Hyman has been at Children’s Hospital Colorado since 2008 and currently serves as Chief Medical and Patient Safety Officer.
+Dr. Hyman was previously the Chief Children’s Quality Officer and the Chief Medical Officer for Ambulatory Care at New York Presbyterian Hospital.
+Prior to that, he spent 13 years in general pediatric practice in the Philadelphia area and also served as Medical Director for a Physician/Hospital Organization at The Children’s Hospital of Philadelphia (CHOP).
+He received his MD from Albert Einstein College of Medicine, completed a Pediatric residency at CHOP, and received a Master’s Degree in Medical Management from Tulane University.
+Dr. Hyman currently serves on the Clinical Steering Team for the Children’s Hospital Solutions for Patient Safety (Hospital Engagement) Network, and co-chairs the Measurement Committee for CHSPS.
+Daniel is the co-director of the Academic Pediatric Association (APA) Quality and Safety Improvement Scholars Program.
+He is also a lead faculty member of the Institute for Healthcare Quality, Safety and Efficiency at the University of Colorado School of Medicine and the physician co-lead for the Maintenance of Certification Portfolio approval program through the American Board of Medical Specialties.
+Dr. Hyman previously served on national committees engaged in improving pediatric quality and patient safety, including the CHA Quality and Performance Improvement Board Committee, Child Health Quality Council for NACHRI, the Strategic Policy and Advisory Committee for NICHQ, the Quality and Performance Committee for Children’s Hospital Association, and the Steering Committee for the Quality and Safety Leaders Forum for Children’s Hospital Association (formerly CHCA/NACHRI).